 - (ii) Does the company appoint an independent party (inspectors) to count and/or validate the votes at the ASM/SSMs?
-Yes. - (iii) Do the company's common shares carry one vote for one share?
+Yes, Stock Transfer Service, Inc. was appointed as an independent party to count and/or validate the votes at the ASM. - (iii) Do the company's common shares carry one vote for one share?
 If not, disclose and give reasons for any divergence to this standard.
 Where the company has more than one class of shares, describe the voting rights attached to each class of shares.
+Yes.

-Yes. - (g) Proxy Voting Policies
+(g) Proxy Voting Policies